0jump/personal-website/Plans.md

   - ~~Take info from form~~
   - Build ajax functions to send promocode data
   - Service for it server-side
+    1. Receive and respond with simple status
+    2. Compare them in DB
+    3. Redirect to another page
   - Error description

 ### Authentication